 Connect with Joshua

 Jansa's research focuses on interest groups, lobbying, and campaign finance, state legislatures, policy diffusion, economic development policy, and the politics of economic inequality.
 Overaching themes in Jansa's writings include access, influence, representation, political and economic inequality, and the content/efficacy/diffusion of public policies.
-Jansa serves as lead researcher on several research projects related to these themes, and is looking to join SSN in order to bridge research and policy.
+Jansa serves as lead researcher on several research projects related to these themes, and joined SSN in order to bridge research and policy.

 In the News